gazebosim/gz-transport/docs/development/development.rst

 would miss the discovery messages that are sent by instances sitting on other subnets.

-Our discovery service handles this problem in severals steps.
+Our discovery service handles this problem in several steps.
 First, it learns about the network interfaces that are available locally.
 The ``determineInterfaces()`` function (contained in ``NetUtils`` file) returns a list of all the network interfaces found on the machine.
 When we know all the